 An inherited collection of rooms that failed to flow for this family prompted a radical rejig.
 The owners’ penchant for pink was carried through into the new kitchen/living/dining space –achieved by knocking down several walls.
 There a several nods to classic country style in the form of distressed wood accents and a modern kitchen range.

-7. Kitchen makeover with ridged walnut units and Whirlpool appliances
+7. Kitchen makeover with ridged walnut units

 When the owner spied this 1930s end-of-terrace house on the market, doer-upper rather design disaster was the first thing that came to mind.
 And this vision was exactly what was needed for this massive kitchen renovation project.
 A small and scruffy kitchen and dining room were merged, and a four-metre extension added to stunning effect.